MurphysLab/r_ImageJ/cropping/README.md

 ### mask_autocrop_macro.ijm

 Designed to take photo & mask image pairs.
 Use the mask as a reference to crop the image.
 Created in response to [a thread on the ImageJ subreddit](https://www.reddit.com/r/ImageJ/comments/hpffhn/automate_image_processing_for_research_project/).
 Please include attribution if you re-use or adapt the code.
+This macro is made available under the [MIT License](https://github.com/MurphysLab/r_ImageJ/blob/master/cropping/MIT_License.md).

 Example to show what kind of images the code uses and what the output is: